 If you are able to make a payment or even a part payment, then do so.
 Even suggesting a repayment plan to your lender in order to settle the arrears is a positive step forward.

 Within this, there are other things that can be done to help your situation.
 Under the Protocol for house repayments Arrears, the lender needs to give you the opportunity to do so.
 These situations include claiming against any house repayments payment protection insurances, claiming through government support as you may be entitled or rescheduling any payments you have left on your house repayments.

 There are several things you can do to try and stop a repossesion beforeit even goes to the courts, here are a few tips:

-A further option you have is to sell your home quickly to try and recover the money that you've already paid into it before it's repossessed by your lender.
-If you can cover the cost of your house repayments, the outstanding repayments and still come out with money then this is a good option.
+If you find your home at risk of repossession, one of the best ways you can recover the money that you have already paid into it is through selling.
+If you can cover the cost of your house repayments, and the outstanding repayments and still come out with money then this is the best option for you.